Oakie Doke: Plot synopsis

-Oakie Doke was a character who lived in an oak tree.
-His head was an acorn and an Oak leaf covered his upper body.
-His skin was a light green and he had distinctive rosy cheeks.
-He was a friendly character and a well-respected member of the forest.
-He slides down the slide around his treehouse everyday and his friends includes squirrels, mice, toads, hedgehogs and moles.
+Oakie Doke is a character who lives in an oak tree.
+His head is an acorn and he wears an oak leaf on his upper body.
+His skin is light green and he has distinctive rosy cheeks.
+He is very friendly and a well-respected member of the forest.
+He slides down the slide around his treehouse every morning and his friends include squirrels, mice, frogs, hedgehogs and moles.